jbeduino/cosca/README.md

 - Can I define a custom combination of scanners?
 Yes, add an entry to combos.json and run Cosca with `--combo <your-combo-name>`.

-- Why included 2 different SBOM scanners (Syft and CdxGen)?
+- Why included 2 different SBOM generators (Syft and CdxGen)?
 CdxGen generates CycloneDX, the de facto standard for SBOMs.
 In contrast, Syft offers a lightweight but more limited alternative, which, for example, does not support pyproject.toml.